Peripheral Artery Disease

 How do I take care of myself?

-It’s very important that you take especially good care of your feet to prevent non-healing sores.
+It’s important to take good care of your feet to prevent nonhealing sores.
 Foot care for people who have PAD includes:

 - Wearing comfortable, appropriately fitting shoes.